Appdynamics/tomcat-monitoring-extension/README.md

 ##Installation

 1. Run 'mvn clean install' from the tomcat-monitoring-extension directory and find the TomcatMonitor.zip in the 'target' directory.
-2. Unzip TomcatMonitor.zip and copy the 'TomcatMonitor' directory to \<machineagent install dir\>/monitors/
+2. Unzip TomcatMonitor.zip and copy the 'TomcatMonitor' directory to `<MACHINE_AGENT_HOME>/monitors/`
 3. Configure the extension by referring to the below section.
 5. Restart the Machine Agent.